MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab3_Dynamics_365_Field_Service.md

 2. In the upper right-hand corner of the screen, set the **New Schedule Board** experience to **ON**.

-3. Using the **Search resources** lookup field, enter the name of your user account.
-(Your resource record should be displayed.)
+3. Using the **Search resources** lookup field, enter Aidan Knaggs.

 4. At the bottom of the screen in the requirements panel, select **Unscheduled Work Orders**.
 (If the requirements panel is not displayed, select the arrow at the bottom of the screen to expand it.)

-5. Locate the **Active Transport** Work Order you created from the case record.
+5. Locate the **Munson's Pickles** Work Order you created from the case record.
 (Remember the work order number).

-6. Drag the **Active Transport** record and place it at an open slot for your user record.
+6. Drag the **Munson's Pickles** record and place it at an open slot for Aiden's contact record.

 7. At times, you may need to reschedule a work order based on technician conflicts or other items.
 This can be easily done by dispatchers leveraging the schedule board.

-8. Click in search resources box on the schedule board (Located right above the resource name column), enter **Brady** and locate the work order that is scheduled for **Brady Hannon** later today.

-9. **Right-click** on the scheduled item.
-From the menu that appears, select **Re-assign**.
-Click in the using the search box, select your resource record.